dele1972/complete-guide-de/README.md

 ```

 #### custom properties [2.24]
-New App/Component added: `ng g c property-binding --flat --spec -it -is`
+New App/Component added: `ng g c property-binding --flat --spec false -it -is`
 If we want to use external Values via a component side property, this property
 has to be set with the `@Input()` Decorator which has to be imported too:
 ```angular